Review of The Mingle 2021

 - Scored 96% on Justin Dyal’s “Five Yard Roundup”.

 These test results are a testament to the teaching methods, coaching and dry practice techniques received on both days.
-I am especially excited that all I learned will definitely benefit students of both my Basic Firearms Training For Women and Chunky Monkey: Concealed Carry Fundamentals For Women courses.
+I am especially excited that all I learned will definitely benefit students of both my Basic Firearms Training For Women and Chunky Monkey: Intermediate Pistol Skills For Women courses.

 My Homework: Support hand-only shooting